Become a member

 - Meet the Start Network’s due diligence standards (currently being revised)

 - Be willing to sign the Start Network legal agreement (affiliate Memorandum of Understanding or Network agreement).

-For any questions on the survey or process, please contact Antigone Mathianaki.
+For any questions, please contact Antigone Mathianaki.